In this lecture we’re gonna talk about common tachyarrhythmias.

 even when you’re just hanging out in normal sinus rhythm.

-Clearly, if you go into rapid atrial fibrillation
+Clearly, if you go into rapid atrial fibrillation or sinus tachycardia,

 your QRS complexes are still gonna be wide, right?